TOMP-WG/TOMP-API/README.md

 ---
 Please contact Bon Bakermans (bon.bakermans@minienw.nl).
 He will add you to our mailing lists and will send you the invites for the meetings.

+There are working group meetings every month with the goal to develop and specify a generic TOMP-API for use by Transport Operators and Mobility-as-a-service Providers.

 Participants
 ---
 The workgroup has active participation from (pending permission to disclose further names):